-- S-NE-44.
-Ensure all people have safe and convenient access to parks and open space in Northeast Bellevue. - S-NE-45.
-In collaboration with residents and community organizations, identify and address gaps in recreational programming for, and between, residents of all ages. - S-NE-46.
-Prioritize park, open space, and trail acquisitions in Northeast Bellevue where: - a. households currently lack walkable access to a park, open space or trail, - b. gaps between parks, open space, and trails exist, - c. high density neighborhoods are adjacent, and - d. stands of significant trees or other natural features
+- S-NE-47.
+Ensure all people have safe and convenient access to parks and open space in Northeast Bellevue. - S-NE-48.
+In collaboration with residents and community organizations, identify and address gaps in recreational programming for, and between, residents of all ages.

-- Images and text will be added as they reference the applicable policies - ► Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies
+- Images and text will be added as they reference the applicable policies - Stories from community members may be incorporated into this column to flesh out some of the intent behind the policies a. households currently lack walkable access to a park, open space or trail,